 The Bottom Line

-Every MSP needs to reevaluate how it approaches cybersecurity risk management and create a plan to enhance its offering in 2018.
+Every MSP needs to reevaluate how it approaches cybersecurity risk management and create a plan to enhance its offering.
 This is a great opportunity if you have the right approach.
 Be realistic, be smart, be careful and use the TruMethods framework as your guideline.

 With the right process, your MSP can enhance core offerings with cybersecurity risk management that offers a higher level of compliance and commands a higher price.